Back to Blog

 Lacs Anjos is one of many coworking spaces in Lisbon.
 It is a central location, easily accessible by metro.
 Lacs includes an art gallery, a restaurant, meeting rooms, and an event space, making it a great option for those who need to host client meetings or events.

-Factory Braga
+Factory Braga, Braga

 Factory Braga is located in the historic city of Braga.
 The space is accessible 24/7 and offers a modern, comfortable work environment and a community of creative professionals and entrepreneurs.
 It even includes a massage service, ping-pong tables, a jukebox, GuitarHero, and Wii consoles, perfect for letting off some steam during your work break.

-Places To Meet: Networking in Portugal
+Places To Meet Digital Nomads: Networking in Portugal

 Portugal has a thriving digital nomads and entrepreneurs community.
 Here are some of the best places to meet other like-minded individuals in Portugal: